Previous: Synchronous invocation, Up: Objects [Contents]

 resolved with the same arguments that would be passed to an equivalent

 procedure.
-As their names suggest, fulfilled-handler
+As their names suggest, fulfilled-handler will run

 if a promise is fulfilled and takes one argument, the fulfilled value.

-will run if a promise is broken and takes one
+broken-handler will run if a promise is broken and takes one

-argument, the error value. finally-handler
+argument, the error value. finally-handler will run when a

 promise is resolved, no matter the outcome and is called with no